 1 person favorited this theater

-The Grand Theatre opened in the 1920s and featured a Moeller pipe organ.
+The Grand Theatre opened in the 1920’s and featured a Moeller pipe organ.
 Walter Kimble, a retired local musician, was once the organist there.
-During the 1940s and 1950s, the theatre was a first run house, usually playing second tier pictures.
+During the 1940’s and into the 1950’s, the theatre was a first run house, usually playing second tier pictures.
 It had a single floor and an exterior featuring much ceramic tile.
 The stage and screen were outfitted with curtains.

 Just login to your account and subscribe to this theater